gregorias/anki-code-highlighter/README.md

 3. Press `CTRL+'` (on macOS, `⌘+'`) or click this add-on's button in the editor's button bar.

-For the list of supported languages and their corresponding codes, see `assets/_ch-hljs-lang-*.min.js` files in this repository.

 The plugin works on untagged code blocks.
 Do not add your own HTML tags like `<code>` or `<pre><code>` to the snippet you want to highlight.
 If you have run into issues with preannotated code snippets, see [this